polyseam/cndi/README.md

 All `"nodes"` entries are nearly identical, the only difference is the `"kind"` field which is used to specify the deployment target.
-These `"node"` resources and thier supporting infrastructure are ultimately provisioned by Terraform, but we've abstracted a lot of complexity through this interface.
+These `"node"` resources and their supporting infrastructure are ultimately provisioned by Terraform, but we've abstracted a lot of complexity through this interface.

 Declaring a node is simple, we give it a name, we give it some specs, and we add